richtastic/ff/src/3DR/wiki/app.md

-- do patchings
+- patching dropping in-front & behind
+- local 2D neighbor dropping based on 3D distances from center

+x probe 3d using patches

-- 3+ combining seems to have underlying flaw
+- 3+ combining:
 	- check merging code
 	- check removing code (drop matches & drop point)

+- can path projections be used to correct affine transforms?

 DEBUG:
 x display new matches before added
 - display the lost 3+view points

+- drop very worst scores

+- load current BA & increase resolution => output (only need like 2 more iterations for expansions)

-- use uniqueness when adding new match
+- use uniqueness | cornerness when adding new match to limit matching more points in bland areas